-The Compliance function operates a Regulatory Delivery Group which monitors Regulatory & Legislative Developments and considers the impact to SIIL.
-The Group meets monthly to consider new items and all monitoring actions are recorded, tracked and monitored.
+The Compliance function operates a Regulatory Development Group (RDG) which monitors Regulatory & Legislative Developments and considers the impact to SIIL.
+The Group meets bimonthly to consider new items and all monitoring actions are recorded, tracked and monitored.
+Additionally, the RDG has oversight of actions arising from Internal Audits and Compliance Monitoring reviews, tracking these through to completion.